ozielalves/Dictionary/README.md

 # Dictionary
-implementation of the Abstract Data Type (ADT) based on an ordered and unordered sequential list.
+Implementation of the Abstract Data Type (ADT) based on an ordered and unordered sequential list.